adxsoft/MapInsight/README.md

 You can remove the connector by clicking the 'Remove Connector' button

 You can change the connectors middle label by clicking the 'Edit Label'
+## installation="""
+Installation
+1. Open the User Directory in Freeplane (Tools/Open User directory)
+2. Open the scripts folder
+3. Save this script as 'MapInsight_V0_1.groovy' in the scripts folder
+4. Restart Freeplane

+To Use Script
+1. Select an existing node
+2. In Freeplane 'Tools' menu select 'Scripts'
+3. Choose the script 'MapInsight_V1_0'